 - Keep your Texas licenses and permits current by renewing them on time, typically annually.

-- Reporting any changes to your business, such as a Change Texas LLC Address, ownership, or business structure.
-You may amend your Certificate of Formation if you change anything in your Texas business.
+- Reporting any changes to your business, such as a changing Texas LLC address.
+You may amend your Texas Certificate of Formation if you change anything in your Texas business.

 - Maintaining proper insurance, bonding, or worker’s compensation coverage.